Teaching With Film: ‘Breaking the Chain’ Discussion Questions

 Every day, animals in our communities need our help—and you can open your students’ eyes to what life is really like for these animals by screening Breaking the Chain, a new documentary from executive producer Anjelica Huston that spotlights the work of PETA’s Community Animal Project.
 Fieldworkers visit impoverished areas of Virginia and North Carolina to care for mistreated animals who—without their help—would continue to suffer or even die.
 The film depicts the real-life, everyday work on the front line of the animal neglect and overpopulation crisis as it follows the heroes who are dedicated to saving the less fortunate and alleviating animal suffering.

 This eye-opening film explores the uphill battle that faces neglected animals as well as the people who dedicate their careers to helping them—and it can show your students ways they can make a difference for animals in their community, too.
-The film is currently streaming for free on Prime Video and available to rent or purchase across all other video-on-demand services—including Apple TV, iTunes, Google Play, Vudu, and Vimeo On Demand.
+The film is currently streaming on Prime Video and available to rent or purchase across all other video-on-demand services—including Apple TV, iTunes, Google Play, Vudu, and Vimeo On Demand.

 View this documentary as a class, then use the discussion questions below to help students understand the information and examine the ideas presented.
 (If you’re teaching virtually, you can have students watch the film independently and then discuss their responses to the questions as a class using popular online conferencing tools like Zoom or Skype.
 If these tools aren’t available to you, you could have students chat about the film and the discussion questions in an online forum, such as Google Classroom.)
 Depending on the needs and abilities of your students, you may want to pause the film to discuss the questions as a group or have students respond to them in writing after watching the documentary.